bedrocklinux/bedrocklinux-userland/README.md

 ===========

 If you'd like to develop with this, note that:

+You can use the `get-bb-cmds.sh` script to get a list of busybox commands used in the userland.
+This provides the minimum required busybox applets.

 The following will clean up files which could have been created in development that we probably don't care to track in git, and should probably be run